 Using alcohol inks on rocks gives this beautiful washed-out look.
 The colors blend and bleed together to give one-of-a-kind creations.

 This technique is perfect for giving your rocks a unique base coat before adding your text or design.

 Shelley has perfected her method for making this beautiful lined pattern on her rocks and this is the technique she will be sharing with us today.

 Shelley has been painting rocks since 2012.
-She sells some rocks and then hides the rest in her community, lucky neighbors… I highly recommend you check out her Facebook Page Handmade by Shelley and Toni to see all of her beautiful rocks and some other unique projects!
-You can also follow along with her creations over on Instagram here.
+She sells some rocks and then hides the rest in her community, lucky neighbors… I highly recommend you check out her Etsy Shop to find some beautiful Santorini Stones.
+Follow along on Facebook or Instagram here!

 This page contains affiliate links which means if you make a purchase using the link, I could receive a commission.
 Check out all the details here.